-The right tools are a must-have any time you need to get a job done right.
-And, no matter how many years of experience you have as an HVAC professional, you know this firsthand.
-These HVAC tool kits are a good place to start.
+The right tools are a must-have for any job.
+No matter how many years of experience you have under your belt as an HVAC professional, you know this firsthand.
+Do you have any of these HVAC tool kits in your arsenal of everyday essentials?

-When you work hard as a roofer you need the right roofing productivity tools if you’re going to get the job done right.
+When you work hard as a roofer, you need the right roofing productivity tools to get the job done right.
 The problem is that sometimes the tools you need are simply too big for the task.
 Think of those conventional dumpsters you need to park on the street—well away from where you actually need them, which is right next to the home.

 Your HVAC tools can make your job easier—or harder.
 If you want to get the job done right, it’s a must to use tools that let you work quickly and efficiently.
-Add these top HVAC tools to your truck or tool belt.
+Add these best HVAC tools to your truck and tool belt.

-Whether you’ve just made the decision to strike out on your own or you’re already in the beginning stages of starting up, you’re no doubt working your tail off to transform your idea into a profitable success.
-Here’s what you need to know to start an HVAC business.
+Whether you’ve just made the decision to strike out on your own or you’re already in the beginning stages of starting an HVAC business, you’re no doubt working your tail off to transform your idea into a profitable success.
+Here’s some advice to keep you on the right track.

 Some properties give you plenty of space to maneuver roofing tools and materials.
-Others?
-Not so much.
-But you can manage those tight spaces, making it easier for you or your crews to complete the job efficiently and professionally—so you can earn raving reviews from homeowners.
+Others, not so much.
+But working in tight spaces doesn't have to be daunting for your roofing crew.
+You can manage those tight spaces, making it easier for you or your crews to complete the job efficiently and professionally—so you can earn raving reviews from homeowners.